Do I 1099 a Foreigner? The 2026 Yes/No Answer With IRS Citations

 Form W-8BEN is the IRS certificate a non-US individual gives a US payer to establish foreign status and claim any reduced withholding under an income tax treaty.

 Form W-8BEN, formally the Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting (Individuals), is the IRS form a non-US individual gives a US payer to confirm foreign status and, when applicable, claim a reduced rate of US withholding under an income tax treaty.
+Without it, a US payer must withhold the statutory 30% on US-source FDAP income paid to a foreign person under Internal Revenue Code section 1441.
 It is required before a US business pays a foreign freelancer, consultant or other non-employee for services or for other US-source income subject to chapter 3 withholding.
 The current revision is dated October 2021, per the IRS About Form W-8BEN page.
 For US companies hiring international independent contractors, collecting a valid W-8BEN at onboarding is the single most important compliance step.

 The default rule under Internal Revenue Code section 1441 is that a US payer must withhold 30% on US-source fixed, determinable, annual or periodical (FDAP) income paid to a foreign person.
 Personal services performed outside the US by a non-US contractor are generally foreign-source and not subject to this withholding, but the US payer still needs documentation of the contractor’s foreign status to support paying gross with no withholding.